 Possibly Effective for

 - Common cold.
-Some research shows that taking a specific andrographis extract in combination with Siberian ginseng (Kan Jang, Swedish Herbal Institute) by mouth improves symptoms of the common cold when started within 72 hours of feeling sick.
+Taking andrographis alone or as part of an herbal combination product seems to improve cough and sore throat in some people with the common cold.
+Some research also shows that taking a combination product (Kan Jang, Swedish Herbal Institute) containing andrographis and Siberian ginseng improves symptoms of the common cold when started within 72 hours of feeling sick.
 Some symptoms can improve after 2 days of treatment, but it usually takes 4-5 days of treatment before most symptoms go away.
-Some research suggests this combination of andrographis and Siberian ginseng relieves cold symptoms in children better than echinacea.
-Also, early research suggests that taking a specific andrographis extract (KalmCold) might help treat colds, while other research suggests that taking a specific andrographis product (Kan Jang, Swedish Herbal Institute) might help prevent colds.
+Some research shows that this combination product relieves cold symptoms in children better than echinacea.
+Also, early research shows that taking an andrographis extract (KalmCold) alone might help treat colds.
+Other research shows that taking andrographis alone for 2 months might help prevent colds.

-- Reducing the fever and sore throat due to tonsillitis.
-Some research shows that high dose andrographis (6 grams daily) works about as well as acetaminophen (Tylenol) after 3 to 7 days of treatment.
+- Infection of the throat and tonsils (tonsillopharyngitis).
+Some research shows that andrographis 6 grams daily works about as well as acetaminophen (Tylenol) to reduce fever and pain from tonsillitis.

-- Inflammatory bowel disease (ulcerative colitis).
-Early research suggests that taking andrographis extract daily for 8 weeks reduces symptoms of inflammatory bowel disease about as well as the drug mesalamine.
+- A type of inflammatory bowel disease (ulcerative colitis).
+Early research shows that taking andrographis extract daily for 8 weeks reduces symptoms of inflammatory bowel disease about as well as the drug mesalamine.

 Insufficient Evidence for

-- Rheumatoid arthritis.
-Early research suggests that taking andrographis for 14 weeks reduces symptoms of rheumatoid arthritis when compared with pretreatment, but not when compared to another group of people taking just a sugar pill.
+- Rheumatoid arthritis (RA).
+Early research shows that taking andrographis for 14 weeks does not reduce symptoms of RA when compared to another group of people taking just a sugar pill.

 - Heart disease.